dilner1/Garden-Gnome-Blog/README.md

 ## Validator Testing

 ## Development Bugs
+- Link to Edit post breaking open_post.html - error Reverse for 'edit_post' with no arguments not found.
+- URL in this order update/<slug:slug>
+- Add post:slug to end of url link in open_post.html so it looks like {% url 'edit_post' post.slug%}

 Comments not showing

 Heroku not laoding css - believe static files not being located properly however url looks correct.